mlrun/mlrun/CONTRIBUTING.md

 2. Go to the [build action](https://github.com/mlrun/mlrun/actions?query=workflow%3ABuild) and trigger it for the branch (leave all options default)
-3. Go to the [system test action](https://github.com/mlrun/mlrun/actions?query=workflow%3A%22System+Tests%22) and trigger it for for the branch, change "Take tested code from action REF" to `true`
+3. Go to the [system test action](https://github.com/mlrun/mlrun/actions?query=workflow%3A%22System+Tests%22) and trigger it for the branch, change "Take tested code from action REF" to `true`